Choisissez votre cadeau d'exception à partir des montants d'achat ci-dessous.

 What image could sum up your approach to perfume?

-All my creations have something fluid, impalpable.
-The perfume must settle on the skin like a breath, a ray of sunshine.
+All my creations have something fluid, something impalpable.
+The fragrance must settle on the skin like a breath, a ray of sunshine.
 I seek power in lightness.

 The formula for your rise?

-Maybe the fact that I never set myself any limits.
-And that I always claimed a certain freedom to be and to create.
+Perhaps the fact that I've never set limits for myself.
+And that I've always claimed a certain freedom to be and to create.
 In the 1970s, Firmenich was a universe with strict codes that I managed to overcome.
-I also believe that I have the ability to capture people's souls, to enter into a relationship with others, whether they are financiers or laboratory technicians.
+I also believe that I have the ability to capture people's souls, to connect with others, whether they're financiers or lab technicians.
 Out of a desire to be loved.
-I'm going to be 70 years old next year and I continue to think like a child, to not forbid myself anything, to seek emotion in everything I create.
+I'm going to be 70. years old next year and I continue to think like a child, to not forbid myself anything, to seek emotion in everything I create.

 What is it like to live with over 500 perfume creations in your head?

-Lots of emotions.
+A lot of emotions.
 When I smell them in the street, I turn around to see the features, the allure, of the person wearing them.
 If the scent is heavy, I avoid it, for fear of coming across a red angora sweater and an overly made-up face.
-Sometimes, when I come across a masterpiece like Shalimar by Guerlain that is over twenty years old, I am surprised by the timelessness of perfumes.
+Sometimes, when I come across a masterpiece like Guerlain's Shalimar, which is over twenty years old, I am surprised by the timelessness of perfumes.
 I rediscover some of my perfumes on others too.
-Coming home recently, I kissed my wife, in white cashmere, sitting in the living room, it was sunny.
+Coming home recently, I kissed my wife, in a white cashmere, sitting in the living room, it was sunny.
 She smelled so good.
 I asked her what she was wearing.
 It was Bloom by Gucci, one of my latest creations!
 Beautiful perfumes always have a mysterious power of seduction.

 Of course.
 In private clinics and luxury boutiques, people almost always smell good.
-They know the importance of scents that perfect the look and reassure in a certain way.
-I particularly like the Hermessence collection by Hermès or the Bulgari fragrances that perfume everything lightly.
-The olfactory imprint is discreet, chic.
+They know the importance of scents that complete the look and reassure in a certain way.
+I particularly like the Hermessence collection by Hermès or the Bulgari fragrances, which are very light.
+The olfactory imprint is discreet and chic.

 Some scents are more invasive than others…

-Yes, at one time, overly heady perfumes were forbidden to the staff of some New York gourmet restaurants.
+Yes, at one time, overly heady perfumes were forbidden to the staff of certain New York gourmet restaurants.
 The way we perfume ourselves says a lot about us.
-Women and men who no longer feel themselves are the most dangerous.
-They put on a ton of it.
+Women and men who no longer feel like they can are the most dangerous.
+They wear a ton of it.
 Good taste implies very delicate perfume, a spritz or two.
-Certain symbols like the handbag have become almost as strong as perfume.
-But that was not always the case!
-Twenty years ago, we used to wear a lot of perfume under a mink coat to go to the theater.
+Certain symbols, like the handbag, have become almost as powerful as perfume.
+But that wasn't always the case!
+Twenty years ago, people wore a lot of perfume under a mink coat to go to the theater.

 You have been very loyal in love, in friendship, to Firmenich, to the commune of Vandœuvres for forty years...

-Maybe out of fear of insecurity.
-I am an anxious person deep down.
+Perhaps out of fear of insecurity.
+I'm a worrier deep down.
 Stability reassures me.
 I never improvise.
-I always go to the same shops, the same hotels and restaurants regardless of the country.
-These landmarks calm me down and ensure that my mind always remains open to creation.
-On the other hand, true friendship of the heart, I take time to offer.
-I am afraid of being disappointed, and if I am disappointed I can ignore the person for three generations.
+I always go to the same shops, the same hotels, and restaurants, regardless of the country.
+These points of reference calm me and ensure that my mind always remains open to creativity.
+On the other hand, true friendship of the heart takes me time to offer.
+I'm afraid of being disappointed, and if I'm disappointed, I can ignore the person for three generations.

-Outside of your laboratory, do you seek to empty your mind or, on the contrary, surround yourself with smells?
+Outside of your lab, do you seek to clear your mind or, on the contrary, surround yourself with smells?

 Does your nose help you in anything other than perfumery?

 I usually put myself in zero mode to stop smelling.
-The only smells I can smell in spite of myself are urine and fire.
-And that was a lifesaver on a flight from Geneva to New York, shortly after the crash of Swissair flight 111, which I took three times a month.
-I was comfortably seated.
-We started to cross the Atlantic.
-Suddenly, I thought to myself, "Ouch, is it going to be my turn?"
-The second I saw the stewardesses take off their shoes, grab flashlights and go into the baggage hold.
-I signaled to them that it was coming from downstairs!
-They ran to see the captain.
-He called me and told me that Zurich wanted to speak to me.
-On the phone, I described what I smelled: a hairdryer overheating, no smell of smoke.
-They deduced that it must be the heater for the animal hold.
-They turned it off.
-The smell disappeared shortly after.
+The only odors I can detect despite myself are urine and fire.
+And this was a lifesaver on a flight from Geneva to New York, shortly after the crash of Swissair Flight 111, which I took three times a month.
+I'm comfortably seated.
+We start to cross the Atlantic.
+Suddenly, I think to myself, "Ouch, is it going to be my turn?"
+The second I see the flight attendants take off their shoes, grab flashlights, and go into the baggage hold.
+I signal to them that it's coming from downstairs!
+They run to see the captain.
+He calls me and tells me that Zurich wants to speak to me.
+On the phone, I describe what I smell: a hairdryer overheating, no smell of smoke.
+They deduce that it must be the heater for the animal hold.
+They turn it off.
+The smell disappears shortly after.
 The animals must have been cold!

-Today, everything has a smell.
-More and more shops and hotels have a room fragrance.
-You are regularly commissioned by companies to imagine their olfactory signature, i.e. a custom-made identity fragrance.
-How can we explain this new volatile dimension of perfume?
+Today, everything has a scent.
+More and more shops and hotels have room fragrances.
+You are regularly commissioned by companies to create their signature scent, a custom-made, distinctive fragrance.
+How do you explain this new, volatile dimension of perfume?

-For the past ten years, the development of olfactory marketing has proven that smell plays a role in the positive or negative experience of a place, whether it is a spa, a boutique or a hotel.
-In this sense, companies seek to associate their image with a distinctive smell that embodies their value, their history, as can be the case for a bank or a watch brand.
-For example, I imagined that of Bongénie stores, by combining the smell of precious woods with that of toasted bread that arouses an emotion, like a Proust madeleine.
+For the past ten years, the development of olfactory marketing has proven that smell plays a role in the positive or negative experience of a place, whether it's a spa, a boutique, or a hotel.
+In this sense, companies seek to associate their image with a distinctive scent that embodies their value and history, as might be the case for a bank or a watch brand.
+For example, I imagined the scent of Bongénie stores, combining the scent of precious woods with that of toasted bread, which arouses emotion, like a Proust madeleine.

 What were your ideas for imagining the smell of “Time”?